AshkanDehghan/AutoReference/README.md

 ## Note
 - Object Must Be Active
-- If You Want Deactive object Select Hidden In RegiserObject Component
+- If You Want Deactive object OOn Start Game Select Hidden In RegiserObject Component